sergiuchelemen/Calculator-App/README.md

 ## About
- * A simple calculator desktop application built in Python with the Tkinter library.
+ * A simple calculator desktop application built in Python with Tkinter library.
  * It can be used for simple calculations, but it also has more advanced mathematical functions such as sinus, cosinus and common logarithm.

 ---